haveno-dex/haveno-docs/docs/users/getting_started.md

 ### Example: Buying XMR

-In this example we'll create an offer to buy XMR with USD using Zelle.
+In this example, we'll create an offer to buy XMR with USD using Zelle.

 Navigate to the **Buy XMR** tab.
 Under the **Fiat** tab, select **USD** and click **Create offer to BUY XMR**.

 ![Light mode](/resources/img/getting_started/offers_fiat_light.png#only-light)
 ![Dark mode](/resources/img/getting_started/offers_fiat_dark.png#only-dark)

-### Set the terms of your offer
+### Set your offer terms

 - Amount of XMR to buy
 - Price
 - Trigger price (optional)
 - Security deposit (default 15%)
+- Any additional terms you want to apply

 Click the **Next step** button to continue.